Can Dash Cam Evidence Be Used in Accident Cases in North Carolina?

 The accident lawyers at Riddle & Brantley are here to help.

-Our car accident attorneys have nearly 200 years of combined experience in personal injury law and can help you.
+Our car accident attorneys have more than 220 years of combined experience in personal injury law and can help you.
+Since 2000 alone, we’ve recovered over $600 million in combined compensation for our valued client (see disclaimer below), and we’d love to help you however we can.

 We can gather the footage from dash cams in other vehicles that were running if you are in an accident as well as review footage from your dashboard camera.

-Please call 1-800-525-7111 or fill out the short form below for a FREE, no-obligation consultation with a North Carolina auto accident lawyer serving Raleigh, Durham, Fayetteville, Goldsboro, Greenville, Jacksonville and other NC cities.
+Please call 1-800-525-7111 or fill out the short form below for a FREE, no-obligation consultation with a North Carolina auto accident lawyer serving cities across the state.

 “Riddle & Brantley got me all the available money from the insurance companies.”